-Many biomedical journals and funders now require researchers to make their data publicly available when they publish their results.
+Many biomedical journals and funders now require researchers to make their research data publicly available when they publish their results.
 Journals like PLOS, PNAS, Science, and Nature require data sharing as a prerequisite to publication.
-Funders like Howard Hughes, the Gates Foundation, and the Chan Zuckerberg Biohub now require that grantees make data public alongside their articles, and starting in 2023 NIH will require a data sharing plan from all grantees.
+Funders like Howard Hughes, NIH, and the Gates Foundation now require that grantees make data public alongside their articles, and starting in 2023 NIH will require a data sharing plan from all grantees.
 But what does it mean to publish your data?
 This page will give you an overview of the process.